home > interesting topics > statistics > Australian statistics

 The first thing to note is that there has been no growth in people claiming to be Jehovah's Witnesses on the census, yet a 33% growth in the Australian population, a significant real decrease in Jehovah's Witnesses.

 You may wonder why the census shows over 80,000 whereas Watchtower claims less than 70,000 Jehovah's Witnesses.
 This is because Watchtower only counts "publishers", whereas the census also includes children.
 On the 2011 census the number of children aged 0-9 claiming to be Jehovah's Witnesses was 9,395, which accounts for most of the difference.
-The rest can be mostly attributed to inactive ones.
+The rest can be attributed to inactive ones not reporting but identifying as one of Jehovah's Witnesses on the census.

 The fall in growth since 1995 coincides with the year the Internet went mainstream, which provided ready access to details about Watchtower history, doctrine and current practice.
-1995 also saw a significant change in understanding of the "generation" docrtrine.
-Despite millions of hours of preaching, growth of Jehovah's Witnesses is less than the population growth, showing that new converts is being outpaced by the number of children born into the religion that leave each year.
+1995 also saw a significant change in understanding of the "generation" doctrine.
+Despite millions of hours of preaching, growth of Jehovah's Witnesses is less than the population growth, showing that new converts are being outpaced by the number of children born into the religion that leave each year.

 The following table has been used to generate the above graphs.